WEBSITE AND USER T&Cs AND CONDITIONS

 - On receipt of notice of any suspected fraudulent or similar behaviour by any Authorised User, IDDA will suspend all access to the IDDA Platform for that Authorised User until the Customer confirms that it has investigated the matter and is satisfied of the innocence of the Authorised User.

 - It is the sole responsibility of the Customer and its Authorised Users to ensure that:

 - it has appropriate, working and up to date Equipment from which to access the IDDA Platform;

 - it has access to appropriate software and technologies, whether online or offline, to access the IDDA Platform and all education modules.

 - The Customer must determine using its own discretion whether the Services are appropriate for its purposes and for the purposes of its Community.

 - The Customer must undertake its own investigations of the content and the Services to make its own determination as to whether the IDDA Platform is appropriate and to ensure that the outcomes and learnings from the education modules will be applicable and useful for itself and its Authorised Users.

-To the extent that the Customer has or at any time acquires any right, title or interest in or in relation to the Intellectual Property of IDDA, the Customer by these T&Cs assigns to IDDA absulutely its entire right, title and interest in such Intellectual Property.
+- To the extent that the Customer has or at any time acquires any right, title or interest in or in relation to the Intellectual Property of IDDA, the Customer by these T&Cs assigns to IDDA absolutely its entire right, title and interest in such Intellectual Property.

-- use the Confidential Information of the other party sulely for the purpose of performing its obligations under these T&Cs.
+- use the Confidential Information of the other party solely for the purpose of performing its obligations under these T&Cs.

 - have a need to know the Confidential Information (and only to the extent that each has a need to know); and